aaronsun1030/189-minimax/Assignment/Tactics Solver/TacticSolver_Spec.md

 For that reason, we will implement a move ordering in our search.
 In chess, there are some general guidelines which we will follow in determining the ordering of our outputs.
 In particular, we will follow this ordering in considering our legal moves:

+    1. Captures
+        a.
+En passant (if possible).
+This is a special pawn capture which should be considered first.
-    1. Captures, based on the MVV-LVA (most valuable victim - least valuable aggressor) ordering.
+        b.
+All other captures, based on the MVV-LVA (most valuable victim - least valuable aggressor) ordering.
 Using the valuations given in the heuristic, we will yield captures, sorting based on the most valuable victim first then sorting based on the least valuable aggressor for different captures of the same victim.
+To find the values of each piece, you can use the self.pieces instance variable which is a dictionary mapping from piece type to value.
     2. Checks, or any move that puts the opponent's king in check will be outputted in any order.
     3. Killers, explained in Section 2.
     4. All other legal moves in any order.

 For Quiescence searches (Section 3), only the first 2 are yielded, unless the player is escaping check.

 Your task is to implement this generator in the function move_order.
 In case you need a refresher what a generator is, see the [python wiki docs](https://wiki.python.org/moin/Generators).
 To identify each type of move, the [python-chess](https://python-chess.readthedocs.io/en/latest/) might prove useful.
+In addition, a list of useful functions is also provided at the end of this document.

 ## 2. Alpha-Beta Pruning (Basic)
 This is just simple alpha-beta pruning which we covered extensively in the Jupyter notebook.
 However, unlike the notebook, we will NOT be implementing transposition tables, since they don't improve the runtime of a tactics solver very much.
 Make sure to account for the ending conditions of checkmate and draws, which you can identify using the [python-chess](https://python-chess.readthedocs.io/en/latest/) library.
+Once again, a list of useful functions is provided at the end of this document.
 Furthermore, we will have to implement the Killer Heuristic to work with our move ordering function.

 ### Killer Heuristic
 The killer heuristic revolves around the idea that most moves result in a similar board state and will have similar appropriate replies from the opposing player.
 In other words, we want to remember the best response to each previous move, since the odds are it will be a good response to the current move as well.